 “In law school, they do not properly teach you the business of law“.
 That is one aspect that Joe and Nadine discuss and agree upon.
 It was because of her coaching experience that Nadine was able to spot a gap within the technology aspect of the law process.
 She realized that technology was a crucial part of the business and decided to start working on helping other firms implement new technologies to improve their workflows.

 Technology is a huge factor when it comes to successfully managing a law firm in this day and age.
 After the most recent world pandemic, everything changed and in order to survive and thrive, implementing new virtual tools to work became the new norm.
 Remote work and virtual staffing started to gain momentum and become more and more relevant for a plethora of industries.

 Virtual client interaction allows her to live where she wants.
 She can spend more time in her hometown and can still run her USA business without neglecting anything about her business.
 Thanks to a hybrid work model her firm can face and help their clients on all fronts.
 Meeting them face to face if needed, but smartly onboarding them on how to use the virtual tools.

 “Clients are not tech savvy, but YOU can train them”.
 You can show your clients how to use your virtual tools via tutorial videos, infographics, remote calls, etc. By explaining to them how and why they should use virtual tools you gain their trust and optimize your own processes.
 It is an absolute win-win situation.

 Envisioning the Future of Remote Work

-Onboarding the remote employee became as important as onboard and explain a client how to use their virtual tools.
-Making the virtual assistants really feel as part of your team.
+Onboarding the remote employee became as important as onboarding and explaining a client how to use their virtual tools.
+This made the virtual assistants really feel like part of your team.
 Nurturing teamwork and constant communication.
-Another benefit of expanding her virtual team is that the virtual assistant with more tenure can help training and onboarding a new one.
-Saving the essentials, time and money.
+Another benefit of expanding her virtual team is that the virtual assistant with more tenure can help train and onboard a new one.
+Saving the essentials, time, and money.